betheden/hebrew-grammar/content/pronoun.rst

 Summary
 -------

-A pronoun is a word that refers to a person or a thing in an indirect way.
+A pronoun is a word that indirectly refers to a person or a thing.
+For example: "John" is a proper name, "man" is a common noun, and "he" is a pronoun; but all three terms can refer to the same person named "John".

 Article
 -------

-In Biblical Hebrew, pronouns can function as either a :ref:`noun<noun>`, an :ref:`adjective<adjective>`, or a :ref:`relative particle<particle_relative>`.
+In Biblical Hebrew, a pronoun can function as a :ref:`noun<noun>` (personal pronouns), an :ref:`adjective<adjective>` (demonstrative pronouns), or a :ref:`relative particle<particle_relative>` (relative pronouns).
-For example, the personal pronoun "he" can be used to refer to a man instead of the :ref:`definite<definiteness>` noun "the man".

 Types